 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District has two items that qualify for reporting in this category.
 They are the deferred charge on refunding and pension related items reported in the government-wide statement of net position.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred outflows are recognized for pension related items.
-These amounts are expensed in the plan years in which they apply
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+Deferred outflows are recognized for pension related items.
+These amounts are expensed in the plan years in which they apply.